bcnmy/metatx-standard/README.md

 # Generalized Meta Transaction

-Repository containing a gas cost effective standard for meta transaction to be used by any contract to enable native meta transaction feature on any function.
+Repository containing a gas cost-effective standard for meta transaction to be used by any contract to enable native meta transaction feature on any function.
-The approach support signed typed messages so that while signing the data on client side user see a human readable message instead of scary hex string.
+The approach support signed typed messages so that while signing the data on client-side, user sees a human readable message instead of scary hex string.

 You can see the LIVE DEMO <a href="https://dapp.biconomy.io/" target="_blank" >Here</a>(works on Kovan)

-The standard is the result of initiative by metamask here https://medium.com/metamask/announcing-a-generalized-metatransaction-contest-abd4f321470b
+The standard is the result of an initiative by Metamask here https://medium.com/metamask/announcing-a-generalized-metatransaction-contest-abd4f321470b

 Biconomy was selected as one of the finalist in the hackathon.
 Read <a href="https://medium.com/metamask/our-metatransaction-hackathon-winner-a620551ccb9b" target="_blank">here</a>